Semi-ATE/Semi-ATE/docs/project/TestExecution/TestExecution.md

     * in case of MaxiSCT, each of the outputs connected to a MiniSCT should be read and evaluated
     * in case of MiniSCT, this function could be ignored

 ### TestProgram Tester Interface

-Test Program should after each test execution signalize, that it is ready to carry on with the next test, then wait til the master application sends a response to continue the execution.
+Test Program should after each test execution signalize, that it is ready to carry on with the next test, then wait till the master application sends a response to continue the execution.

 Tester Plugin should implement the following function: